Innovating science for over 130 years

 - No pre or post processes such as filtration, separation, or pulverization are required

-- Processing of samples containing organic solvents is made possible by connecting the Organic Solvent Recovery Unit GAS410
+- Processing of samples containing organic solvents is made possible by connecting the Organic Solvent Recovery Unit GAS410 to the spray dryer

 - An automatic lift is equipped as standard to enable easy installation or removal of glass drying chamber attachment

 - A service outlet (max.
-2A) and a sample stand are equipped as standard for connecting a magnetic mixer for stirring suspended liquid sample.
+2A) and a sample stand are equipped as standard for connecting a magnetic mixer for stirring suspended liquid sample

-- Stable spray drying using a unique peristaltic pump, nozzle cooling mechanism, pulse jet mechanism and a nozzle knocker enable stable spray drying.
+- Stable spray drying using a unique peristaltic pump, nozzle cooling mechanism, pulse jet mechanism and a nozzle knocker enable stable spray drying

 - Guide questions on properly evaluating your samples.